 - iii.
 The purchase of a fertilizer meter and manifold to improve the accurate use and uniform application of nutrients. - d.
 Eligible Cost-Share Practices within a Hydrologically Connected Area - i.
-District approved flow meters or time totalizers may receive cost-share assistance before March 1, 2023.
+District approved flow meters or time totalizers may receive cost-share assistance before March 1, 20253.
 Following this date, no cost-share will be available for flow meters or time totalizers. - e.
-Eligible Cost-Share on Wellhead Protection Area Plans within a Phase II Groundwater Management Area - i.
-Contracted professional services for Wellhead Protection Area Plans meeting Nebraska Department of Environmental Quality criteria.
+Eligible Cost-Share on Wellhead Protection Area Plans within a Phase II Groundwater Management Area - Contracted professional services for Wellhead Protection Area Plans meeting Nebraska Department of Environment and Energy al Quality criteria.